Benefits of Green Landscaping in the Mid-Atlantic

 About 13% of all municipal solid waste is yard waste like grass clippings and leaves.
 While some is picked up and composted by municipalities, over 40% still ends up in landfills.
 Another 13% of municipal solid waste is comprised of food scraps and less than 3% of this is composted.

 Improved Health and Safety

 Reduce exposure to chemical pesticides -- Many gardeners over apply or improperly apply pesticides, putting themselves, their families, and pets at increased health risk.
-And, nearly half of all households have pesticides stored within reach of children.

 Reduce or eliminate accidents from power tools and equipment -- About 230,000 people each year in the US are treated in hospital emergency rooms for injuries related to lawn and garden equipment.
 Plus, our clean air and drinking water are impacted from pesticides and garden equipment emissions.

 Improve Biodiversity (the number and variety of plants and animals)

 Planting native species provides food and shelter for the insects, birds and animals that evolved along with them.
 Development has result in significant clearing of natural areas and fragmentation of wildlife habitat.
 In managing our private and public lands we can providing food, shelter, water and connectivity to mitigate this historic loss.
 While less than 10% of all insects are harmful to plants, many pesticides are harmful or lethal to all insects.

 No species, not even humans, can survive alone on our planet -- we are all connected and dependent upon an intricate web of life from single celled plants floating in our oceans to the largest trees and animals.

 Invasive plants can escape and take over natural areas which have been cleared and mismanaged.
 Non-native plants can choke out the wide variety of native plants on which our wildlife depends.